StatCan/jupyter-apis/README.md

 #### Local miniKF Cluster (Preferred)

-This deploys a Kubeflow cluster on your local machine and requires at least 50GB of disk space.
+This deploys a Kubeflow cluster on your local machine and requires at least 50GB of disk space and the recommanded RAM is 12 Gb.
 First, create the miniKF cluster:

 1. Install Vagrant and Virtual Box.
 2. Create a new directory and run `vagrant init arrikto/minikf` and then